Building¶

 if (result != APR_SUCCESS) { exit(1); }

-This function will create new database instance on disk.
-First argument of the call is database name, second - path to directory, third - path to volumes directory.
-In this case database will be called test and all data will be placed in /tmp directory (it must be created beforehand).
+directory (it must be created beforehand).
 Fourth parameter is more interesting, this is database size.
 In this example size is eight, this means that eight volumes will be created.
 Each volume is 4Gb and resulting database size will be 32Gb.
 After call in tmp directory 8 files with “volume” extension will be created, each is 4Gb in size.
-Disk space will be reserved beforehand, during call to aku_create_database.
+Disk space will be reserved beforehand, during call to aku_create_database

 Last four parameters can be used to specify optional configuration parameters, we don’t need it at this moment.

-This call returns APR status, it can be compared to APR_SUCCESS constant and examined with libapr function apr_strerror to get human readable error message.
+This call returns APR status, it can be compared to APR_SUCCESS

 Now we can open this database and do something useful with it.